-The process involves connecting the tanker to a purpose built discharge point via a flexible hose, meaning there are no release points and the process is fully enclosed.
+The process involves connecting the tanker to a purpose built discharge point or the storage tank via a flexible hose, meaning there are no release points and the process is fully enclosed.
 This is the same transfer system that is used at sewage treatment works for accepting tankered liquid wastes.